-- (1) This section applies to all persons who use, produce, transport, store, possess or dispose of radioactive materials within the state. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission. - (b) Records.
+- (1) This section applies to all persons who use, produce, transport, store, possess or dispose of radioactive materials within the state of Connecticut. - (2) This section shall not apply to any person to the extent such person is subject to regulation by the U.S. Nuclear Regulatory Commission.

+(b) Records.

-Licensees shall maintain records showing the receipt, transfer and disposal of radioactive material in accordance with 10 CFR 30.51.
+Licensees shall maintain records showing the receipt, transfer and disposal of radioactive material as described in 10 CFR 30.51.